The Ape (1940 film)

 The Ape was made by Monogram Pictures Corp. after making several Mr. Wong films with both Karloff and Nigh.
-According to actress, it was filmed within a week.
+According to actress Maris Wrixon, it was filmed within a week.
 The film received mixed reviews from critics on its release, with positive reviews from The Hollywood Reporter, Kinematograph Weekly, and the Los Angeles Times while receiving negative reviews from The New York Times and Variety.
 Retrospective reviews generally have commented on how ridiculous they had found the film or how a reviewer felt it did not work as a thrilling story.